jandob/crop-detection/README.md

 This repository contains code to reproduce the experiments conducted for the paper "Symmetry-Based Plant Detection in 3D Point Clouds from Crop Fields"

+The code is also available at codeocean https://codeocean.com/2018/05/14/symmetry-based-plant-detection-in-3d-point-clouds-from-crop-fields/.
+The codeocean capsule can be used to run `evaluation.m` in a defined environment and reproduce the results.

 ## Reproduction of paper results
 The script `evaluation.m` will generate all figures from section III Experiments.